 - Your body’s adaptation to weight loss and its defense against further weight loss

-- A slowed-down metabolism, especially if there is rapid weight loss
+- A slowed-down metabolism, especially if there was rapid weight loss

 Nonetheless, these theories are still up in the air.
 More research is still needed to help in explaining the causes of weight loss plateaus.
-We can point out that Medical News Today’s research shows that the plateau occurs six months after you start following a low-calorie diet plan (14).
+We can point out that according to Medical News Today, research shows that the plateau occurs about six months after you start following a low-calorie diet plan (15).

 The Keto Weight Loss Plateau

-When you do not shed pounds while following a keto diet plan, it is because you have not achieved ketosis (11).
+If you do not shed pounds while following a keto diet plan, it may be because you have not achieved ketosis (12).
 Ketosis is the process that occurs when your body lacks enough carbs to burn for energy.

-Following this shortage, your body burns fat and makes ketones used for fuel (8).
+Following this shortage, your body burns fat and makes ketones which can be used for fuel (9).
 The most common reason you may not get into ketosis is failure to cut back on your carbohydrates.

 Remember that the keto diet is a low-carb diet.
-You need to eat less than 50 grams of carbs every day to trigger your body to burn fats (16).
-For this to happen, it may take three to four days.
+The typical advice is that you need to eat less than 50 grams of carbs every day to trigger your body to burn fats, but this number may vary by individual (17).
+For ketosis to happen, it may take three to four days.
 So, you need to stay on track when you start cutting back on the carbs.

 Sometimes you may feel as though you have reduced your carb intake and do not understand the plateau’s cause.
 In such cases, it may occur if you are still consuming enough carbohydrates for your body to produce energy from glucose.
 As a result, it hinders your body from burning fat.